-Choral Evensong with Holy Eucharist Sunday, January 28 at 4:00 p.m.
-Fourth Sunday after the Epiphany
+Choral Evensong with Holy Eucharist Sunday, May 19 at 4:00 p.m.
+Pentecost Sunday

 Welcome to Trinity Episcopal Cathedral.
 We're delighted you have joined us for this beautiful, restorative service.
 Choral Evensong is a contemplative service of music, readings, and prayers that takes place in the late afternoon or early evening.
 It allows listeners time to meditate and transition from the busyness of the day to the peace and quiet of the evening.
 A major aspect of the Evensong service's structure is the balance between old and new, young and old, birth and death, and female and male.
 Evensong's distinguishing feature is that it consists primarily of music.